SathyaVakkalanka/Acadamic-Projects/README.md

 This analysis is also for those who want to find the value for money restaurants in various parts of the country for the cuisines.
 Additionally, this analysis caters the needs of people who are striving to get the best cuisine of the country and which locality of that country serves that cuisines with maximum number of restaurants.
 Data has been collected from the Zomato API in the form of .json files(raw data) using the url=https://developers.zomato.com/api/v2.1/search?entity_id=1&entity_type=city&start=1&count=20
 The collected data is stored in a Comma Separated File Zomato.csv

+### Objective:
+#### Our goal in this notebook is to explore the data provided in Zomato csv and to analyze which restaurants have poor ratings in Zomato and why?